WestonSu/Antimicrobials/README.md

 We ask users to directly cite the following paper:

 Su, W. et al. Occurrence and Distribution of Antibacterial Quaternary Ammonium Compounds in Chinese Estuaries Revealed by Machine Learning-Assisted Mass Spectrometric Analysis.
+Environ.
+Sci.
+Technol.
+2024, DOI: 10.1021/acs.est.4c02380

 This project also builds on a number of other projects, algorithms and ideas.
 Please consider citing the following full list of papers when relevant: